Primordial black holes as a dark matter candidate in theories with supersymmetry and inflation: Introduction

 We will describe a much more efficient mechanism for PBH formation.
-In addition to gravitational interactions, the Q-balls can have much stronger scalar interactions which mediate relatively long-range forces (compared to the Hubble scale).
+In addition to gravitational interactions, the Q-balls can have much stronger scalar interactions which mediate relatively long-range forces.
 These attractive interactions can lead to PBH formation similar to the Yukawa interactions between fermions~\cite{Flores:2020rc}.
 The two main effects of the long-range scalar forces are the halo formation (possible even in the radiation dominated era~\cite{Amendola:2017xhl,Savastano:2019zpr,Flores:2020rc,Domenech:2021uyx}) and the radiative cooling by emission of scalar waves~\cite{Flores:2020rc,Flores:2021sp}.
 We will show that such interactions lead to PBH formation in a broad class of supersymmetric models.
 Furthermore, the black hole mass is related to supersymmetry breaking scale and is naturally in the range where PBHs are allowed to account for 100\% of dark matter.
+The experimental limits on a ``fifth force" in the relevant range are very weak.
+The current experimental bounds allow a fifth force $10^{12}-10^{18}$ times the strength of the force of gravity on the length scales $(10^{-8} - 10^{-6})$~m relevant for PBH formation~\cite{Adelberger:2003zx,Heacock:2021btd}.

 Formation of a supersymmetric scalar condensate after inflation and its subsequent fragmentation is a well understood phenomenon~\cite{Kusenko:1997si}.
 The scalar potential corresponding to a superpotential $W$ can be written as